List of incidents involving ricin: August 2001, Russia and Chechnya

-June 2002, Spokane Valley, WA
+June 2002, Spokane Valley, Washington, US

-Kenneth R. Olsen, 48, was arrested for possession of the biological agent ricin in his Spokane Valley, WA, office cubicle.
+Kenneth R. Olsen, 48, was arrested for possession of the biological agent ricin in his Spokane Valley office cubicle.
 Co-workers at Agilent, a high-tech company, tipped FBI officials about the software engineer after discovering documents on "how to kill", undetectable poisons, and bomb-making Olsen had printed out from his computer.
 Olsen insisted that his research was for a Boy Scout project, but did not say more.
 Further investigation of his office produced test tubes, castor beans, glass jars, and approximately 1 gram of ricin.
 In July 2003 Olsen was convicted of possessing a chemical weapon and possessing a biological weapon.
 He was sentenced to 165 months, almost 14 years in prison.

 August 2002, Ansar al-Islam

-Reports have emerged that Ansar al-Islam, a Sunni militant group, has been involved in testing poisons and chemicals including ricin.
+Reports emerged that Ansar al-Islam, a Sunni militant group, was involved in testing poisons and chemicals including ricin.

 According to one report the group tested ricin powder as an aerosol on animals such as donkeys and chickens and perhaps even an unwitting human subject.

-No more specific details have been released.
+No more specific details were released.

-January 2003 arrests in Britain
+January 2003 arrests in the UK

 On 5 January 2003 the Metropolitan Police raided a flat in north London and arrested six Algerian men who they claimed were manufacturing ricin as part of a plot for a poison attack on the London Underground.
 No ricin was recovered as a result of this raid.
 Only one person was convicted (of conspiracy to cause a public nuisance by the use of poisons and/or explosives to cause disruption, fear or injury) and jailed for 17 years.
 He had previously received a life sentence for stabbing and killing a policeman during the raid.

 The U.S. Secretary of State Colin Powell used this incident in his 5th February 2003 speech to the UN as part of the case for the 2003 Invasion of Iraq, as the "UK poison cell" part of the alleged Abu Musab al-Zarqawi global terrorist network.

 2003 letters in the US

 In 2003, a package and letter sealed in a "ricin-contaminated" envelope was intercepted in Greenville, South Carolina, at a United States Postal Service processing center.

-Ricin was detected in the mail at the White House in Washington, D.C. in November 2003.
+Ricin was detected in the mail at the White House in Washington, D.C., in November 2003.
 The letter containing it was intercepted at a mail handling facility off the grounds of the White House, and it never reached its intended destination.
 The letter contained a fine powdery substance that later tested positive for ricin.
 Investigators said it was low potency and was not considered a health risk.
 This information was not made public for nearly three months, when preliminary tests showed the presence of ricin in an office mailroom of U.S. Senate Majority Leader Bill Frist's office.
 There were no signs that anyone who was near the contaminated area developed any medical problems.
 Several Senate office buildings were closed as a precaution.